 Eligibility: Before you enroll in any degree-applicable courses, you need to possess a four-year, regionally accredited US bachelor's degree or its foreign equivalent.
 You cannot already have or be in the process of earning a master's degree in information management or related field.

 During the semester of your second degree course, submit the official application to the program.
 Don't delay!
 We have fall, spring, and summer admission cycles.

-If you submit a complete application—which includes required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have only 10 more courses to take to earn the degree.
+If you submit a complete application—which includes required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have 10 more courses to take to earn the degree.

 Please note a complete application requires a passing score on our online test of critical reading and writing skills or completion of the program elective, EXPO 34 Business Rhetoric with a grade of B or higher.
 Tip: Take the test right away, in your first semester at Harvard.